Spirit Lake vs Whitefish Lake

 Water quality, depth, fish species, and recreation comparison.

-Whitefish Lake has a higher water quality grade (A, Excellent) than Spirit Lake (D, Poor).
+Whitefish Lake has a higher water quality grade (B, Good) than Spirit Lake (C, Fair).
 Both are in Douglas County, Wisconsin.

 Both Spirit Lake and Whitefish Lake sit in Wisconsin.
 A same-state comparison strips out the state-level water-quality regime as a variable: any grade differences here are about the lakes themselves, not the agencies grading them.
-Whitefish Lake (A) is materially cleaner than Spirit Lake (D).
-A gap that wide is unlikely to close in a single year of remediation work; it reflects multi-decade differences in the lakes themselves.
+These two are within a letter of each other on the rubric — Spirit Lake (C) versus Whitefish Lake (B).
+The deciding factors for a recreational visitor are likely physical (depth, access, fish species) rather than water-quality differences.

 Spirit Lake